jmedin1965/Notes/Home_Assistant/HAProxy_test_inline_file.md

 # HAProxy test inline file
 Created Monday 11 November 2024

-Just to test which HAProxy you are actuall hitting, you can set up a backend to just dish out a small text file.
+Just to test which HAProxy you are actually hitting, you can set up a backend to just dish out a small text file.

 REF: <https://webmasters.stackexchange.com/questions/109942/haproxy-as-web-server>